Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 You are required to prepare a 600-word report on:

 ##### Introduction
-This report will explore an
+This report will explore and consider the future potential of establishing a bicycle repair shop in Oxfordshire
 ##### PESTEL Analysis

 ##### Porter's Five Forces Analysis